0xMousa/Passive-Scanner/README.md

 # scanner

-Passive Scaner script get a pcap file and analysis the file, output all open ports and OS fingerprint<br /><br />
+Passive Scaner script get a PCAP file and analysis all packets and create a table have open ports and OS using TTL fingerprint.<br /><br />
-States colum don't has any meaning in TCP<br />
+States colum don't has any meaning on TCP<br />
 but in UDP<br />
   we have tow status:<br />
      1. open : this means i have response<br />